 The odds are, you may never be called upon, but if you are, that’s when you will have the opportunity to give someone else a second chance of life by donating some of your blood stem cells in one of two ways.
 It's really important to read about the methods used to collect blood stem cells, as you need to be comfortable with doing both.

 This is when blood stem cells are collected from the donor’s blood stream by removing blood from one arm, running it through a machine that separates out the stem cells, then returning the blood to the donor through their other arm.
 Around 90% of donations are carried out using this method.
 This is a non surgical outpatient procedure and takes around 4-6 hours.

 Bone Marrow Collection

 You will have a general anaesthetic and may be under anaesthesia for one to two hours depending on the time needed for the collection of the stem cells.
 The doctor will insert a special needle through two tiny incisions in the skin over the back of the hip bone (not your spine).
 The incisions are less than one-fourth of an inch long and usually do not usually require stitches.
 The collection itself takes round about 60 minutes, and you will be positioned lying on your front.
 Doctors use sterile needles to remove liquid marrow containing blood stem cells, roughly one litre, which is round about 5% of your bone marrow.
-Two weeks after donation, your bone marrow will have recovered fully, and the hip bone will have properly healed within six weeks.We will provide ongoing support and advice as we care about the details of your recovery after the collection process.
+Two weeks after donation, your bone marrow will have recovered fully, and the hip bone will have fully healed within six weeks.We will provide ongoing support and advice as we care about the details of your recovery after the collection process.
 We will contact you on a regular basis after your donation to ask about your physical condition and it is also important to contact us directly if you have any concerns or wish to discuss any symptoms you experience.
 You should expect a phone call on the day following your donation and then weekly until you report a full recovery.
 As part of your long-term aftercare, we will be in contact with you on occasion for the next ten years.